Kanak-a/sem7/README.md

 # SPPU AI&DS Engineering Resources

 This repository curates essential technical materials for the Savitribai Phule Pune University (SPPU) Artificial Intelligence and Data Science (AI&DS) engineering program.
-It's designed to support students throughout their academic journey, encouraging a deeper understanding of the field beyond simply passing exams.
+It's designed to support students throughout their academic journey, encouraging a deeper understanding of the field beyond simply passing exams. <br>

----

-> Our aim is to cultivate not just graduates, but *engineers* – individuals capable of building solutions, dissecting complex challenges into manageable components, and communicating technical concepts effectively to a non-technical audience.

----

 Don't let external factors detract from your valuable college experience.
 These years are an investment in your future, and deserve your full engagement.

 > Learn, Experiment, Build – Embrace this mantra.
 Cheers! ✨